-Antony and Cicero despised one another, so it was with great annoyance to him that Antony had not also been killed on the Ides of March.
+Antony and Cicero despised one another, so it was a great annoyance to the latter that Antony had not also been killed on the Ides of March.
 This stemmed ironically from Cicero's great admiration of Antony's grandfather, known to us as Marcus Antonius Orator (meaning exactly what it seems like it should).
 Cicero believed that Antony was tarnishing his family's good name for the purposes of self-aggrandizement and in doing so endangering the foundations of the Republic.
 After Antony's expedition to Gaul, Cicero encouraged the Senate to declare him a

 traitor and even made an alliance with Caesar's great-nephew and adopted son Octavian to provide him with the necessary authority to take an army after Antony in 43 BC.
 Brutus

 and Cassius had summoned 17 legions in the east and the time seemed right for them to press the advantage and take Rome back.
 Unfortunately for them, Antony and Octavian were reconciled after dislodging Decimus from Mutina and the two had agreed to join

 their forces to meet the Optimates in Greece at the Battle of Philippi in 42 BC.
 Brutus and Cassius split their forces and Brutus managed to defeat Octavian, but Antony's men overran Cassius'

 camp.
 Apparently believing Brutus had also been defeated, Cassius committed suicide.
 The next day, the remaining Optimate forces were routed and cut down the middle to prevent reinforcements.
 Seeing the